Yeling Tan

 Picture

 My research interests lie at the intersection of international and comparative political economy, with an emphasis on China and the developing world.
 Two broad questions define my research agenda.
-First: how do international economic policies affect politics within authoritarian regimes such as China, given that these policies increasingly have far-reaching impacts on domestic institutions?
-Second, how does the interaction between the international economy and authoritarian regimes affect firm strategies and public opinion?
+First: how do international economic policies affect policymaking in authoritarian regimes such as China?
+Second, how does the interaction between the international economy and authoritarian politics affect firm strategies and public opinion?

 Google Scholar profile